Glasnost meeting: Dissident movement

 The demonstration is considered the first organized action of the Soviet dissident movement.
 Similarly, the spontaneous, uncensored production and circulation of the "Civic Appeal" was one of the first uses of informal networks of text-sharing, later called "samizdat", for political purposes.

 "Glasnost meetings" on 5 December became an annual event in Moscow.
 They attracted a range of guests including the physicist Andrei Sakharov, who joined the event on Constitution Day 1966 after an invitation to gather "five-ten minutes before six p.m. and exactly at six, remove out hats with the others, as a sign of respect for the Constitution and to stand in silence, bare-headed, for one minute."
 The meetings continued until Constitution Day was moved to 7 October in 1977.

 The "legalist" approach of demanding that existing laws and guaranteed rights be observed by the state was taken up by subsequent dissident figures.
 So-called defenders of rights (pravozashchitniki or zakonniki) avoided moral and political commentary in favor of close attention to legal and procedural issues.
-It became a common cause for diverse social groups in the dissident millieu, ranging from academics to activists in the youth subculture.
+It became a common cause for diverse social groups in the dissident milieu, ranging from academics to activists in the youth subculture.
 Underground coverage of arrests and trials became more common and led to the founding of the Chronicle of Current Events in April 1968.
 The unofficial newsletter reported violations of civil rights and judicial procedure by the Soviet government and responses to those violations by citizens across the USSR.

 The rights-based strategy of dissent soon merged with the idea of human rights.
 The years following the Soviet Union's signing of the International Covenant on Civil and Political Rights in 1968 saw the emergence of a Soviet human rights movement.
 It included figures such as Valery Chalidze, Yuri Orlov, and Lyudmila Alexeyeva.
-Special groups were founded such as the Initiative Group for the Defense of Human Rights in the USSR (1969), the Committee on Human Rights in the USSR (1970) and the Helsinki Watch Groups in Moscow, Kyiv, Vilnius, Tbilisi, and Erevan (1976–77).
+Special groups were founded such as the Initiative Group for the Defense of Human Rights in the USSR (1969), the Committee on Human Rights in the USSR (1970) and the Helsinki Watch Groups in Moscow, Kiev, Vilnius, Tbilisi, and Erevan (1976–77).